 <iframe width="550" height="309" src="//www.youtube-nocookie.com/embed/VD5tL3XaKzs?rel=0;showinfo=0;controls=0" frameborder="0" allowfullscreen></iframe>

-Things look better in HD but also require more bandwidth, so if you are on fast connection here is how to force play in HD using hd=1.
+Things look better in HD but also require more bandwidth.
+If you’re on a fast connection, you can force it to play in HD.

-Youtube is intelligent enough to detect the size of the video so use this option if your video size is more than 1280×720
+YouTube is intelligent enough to detect the size of the video so use this option if your video size is more than 1280x720px:

 <iframe width="550" height="309" src="//www.youtube-nocookie.com/embed/VD5tL3XaKzs?rel=0;showinfo=0;controls=0;hd=1" frameborder="0" allowfullscreen></iframe>